RicardoPintos/foundry-fund-me/README.md

 # Foundry Fund Me

-With this Foundry project you can create a simple Funde Me contract.
+With this Foundry project you can create a simple Fund Me contract.
 It was made for the Foundry Fundamentals course of Cyfrin Updraft.

 <br>